Francisco Campos (baseball): Managerial career

 Following his retirement, in February 2020, Campos was named manager of the Piratas de Campeche for the 2020 season, which was cancelled due to the COVID-19 pandemic.
 He achieved his first managerial victory on 25 May 2021, when his Piratas defeated the Tigres de Quintana Roo 6–1.
+He led the Piratas to a 24–39 record, failing to qualify to the playoffs.

+Campos remained with the team for the 2022 season, during which the club finished 29–58 and again failed to reach the postseason.
+In January 2023, Campos stepped down as manager of the Piratas and joined the Mexican Pacific League’s Tomateros de Culiacán as their General Manager.
+He was replaced by Oswaldo Morejón.